SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Conclusions.md

 More specifically you learned how to -
 *	Provision a Hyperscale (Citus) server group on Azure Database for PostgreSQL
 *	Create an Azure Cloud Shell
-*	Connect to your Hyperscale (Citus) server using Psql
+*	Connect to your Hyperscale (Citus) server using PSQL
 *	Create a schema, define the sharding key, and load the data into the server group